msendera/msendera.github.io/_pages/about.md

 I have recently submitted my PhD thesis, *"Probabilistic deep learning: from efficient sampling to principled generation,"* and I am currently awaiting my defense.

-My research focuses on Probabilistic Deep Learning, with a specific emphasis on Diffusion Models and advanced sampling methods like GFlowNets.
-My core mission is to leverage these tools to build AI models that possess stronger Probabilistic Reasoning capabilities while remaining Safe and aligned.
+My research focuses on **Probabilistic Deep Learning**, with a specific emphasis on **Diffusion Models** and advanced sampling methods like **GFlowNets**.
+My core mission is to leverage these tools to build AI models that possess stronger **Probabilistic Reasoning** capabilities while remaining **Safe** and aligned.
 I am particularly interested in how structured generation can bridge the gap between rigorous Bayesian inference and modern deep learning.
+I am also trying to advance the (amortized) variational inference methods to allow better probabilistic inference in complex, large-scale models like LLMs and Diffusion Models.

 **Current Research Focus:**